ippontech/blog-usa/posts/build-an-event-sourcing-system-on-aws-using-dynamodb-and-cdk.md

 ![Data](https://raw.githubusercontent.com/Falydoor/blog-usa/event-sourcing/images/2020/05/event-sourcing-data.png)

-The events above describe requests made from the gateway to microservice A and B. And they are all grouped by the `RequestId` will allow us to inspect the whole flow.
+The events above describe requests made from the gateway to microservice A and B. They are all grouped by `RequestId` - that will allow us to inspect the whole flow.

 # Lambda

-The code of the Lambda is pretty simple since its role is to simply insert an item to DynamoDB.
+The Lambda's code is pretty simple since its role is to simply insert an item to DynamoDB.

 ```js
 var AWS = require('aws-sdk');